 This section identifies and describes those Northern Ontario projects with relatively high economic impact and those projects with particular influence on the tourism sector.
-These projects have been divided accordingly and presented in Figure 49 and Figure 50 in order of their expected total values.
+These projects have been divided accordingly and presented in

 18 The commuter flow data does not indicate the mode of travel for each worker; therefore, modes of travel outside of personal automobiles are conceivable for regular long distance commuters.
 Accordingly, these commuter flows should be interpreted with caution as some workers may be flying from Sudbury to Toronto for example.
 With this in mind, the weighted average one-way commuting distance for each worker may be skewed by these types of commuters.